Mangu/iot-hadr/README.md

 Login to the Azure portal and click on the CLI icon on the top bar.
 Type the following commands:

+1. `az extension add --name azure-cli-iot-ext`
-1. `az group create --name {your resource group name} --location westus`
+2. `az group create --name {your resource group name} --location westus`
-2. `az iot hub create --name {primaryiothubname} --resource-group {your resource group name} --sku S1`
+3. `az iot hub create --name {primaryiothubname} --resource-group {your resource group name} --sku S1`
-3. `az iot hub create --name {secondaryiothubname} --resource-group {your resource group name} --sku S1`
+4. `az iot hub create --name {secondaryiothubname} --resource-group {your resource group name} --sku S1`
-4. `az iot hub show-connection-string --hub-name {primaryiothubname}`
+5. `az iot hub show-connection-string --hub-name {primaryiothubname}`
-5. `az iot hub show-connection-string --hub-name {secondaryiothubname}`
+6. `az iot hub show-connection-string --hub-name {secondaryiothubname}`

 Open any text editor and copy the connection string from steps 4 and 5 as "PrimaryIoTHubConnection" and "SecondaryIoTHubConnection" respectably.
 We will need it later.